 Though set in Ancient Rome, I Am A Barbarian is very much influenced by contemporary events.
 In Tarzan at the Earth's Core (1930), written during the years of the Weimar Republic, the heroic crew of the airship are German.
 However I Am A Barbarian was written during the Second World War.
 The German tribes are portrayed as lice-infested brutes and the hero hates almost every Roman he encounters with only two exceptions (Tiberius and Claudius).

 The hero, as well as being Caligula's personal slave, also becomes an experienced and talented chariot racer.
 This seems unlikely but is undoubtedly inspired by the success of Ben-Hur: A Tale of The Christ (1880) by Lew Wallace, which is set around the same time period.

 Although Burroughs is famed for having his male heroes stab and slaughter countless enemies while his heroines tend to wear clothes no larger than swimming costumes, his books contain almost no sex.
 Star-crossed lovers spend their time misinterpreting each other's intentions or holding hands, possibly even briefly kissing in particularly racy scenes, while villains plan on kidnapping the heroine with the intention of entering into an arranged marriage.
-Burroughs only hints at homosexuality.
-Caligula is known throughout history for his depraved daily debauchery with orgies and incest common place, but this is extremely watered down in the novel.
-The most Burroughs is prepared to say is,
+This approach does not suit Caligula, who is known throughout history for his depraved daily debauchery with bisexual orgies and incest commonplace.
+This is extremely watered down in the novel.
+Burroughs only hints at homosexuality and the most he is prepared to say is,

 Never, since puberty, had [Caligula] been able to do without women, and after his association with Herod Agrippa he had given increasing attention to young boys.